BDC Hamburger Icon

 • Responding to change over following a plan: Workflows and strategies should be adaptable.
 Flexibility is essential.

-In terms of methodologies, there are a variety of different agile framework variations.
-Some of the most common ones include:
+In terms of methodologies, there is a variety of agile framework variations.

 • Scrum: A good methodology for small teams, Scrum is a sprint method in which teams meet daily to discuss their workloads.

-• Adaptive project framework (APF): APF works well for projects with unclear details that may show up over time and adapts depending on client needs.
+• Adaptive project framework: APF works well for projects with unclear details that may show up over time and adapts depending on client needs.

 Bottom LineBottom line

-There are many benefits to utilizing agile methodology, from results that yield better customer satisfaction to continuous improvement and greater collaboration among teams.
-By using agile — and, in turn, creating solid workflow organization — productivity is likely to increase.
+There are many benefits to using agile methodology, from results that yield better customer satisfaction to continuous improvement and improved workplace collaboration.
+By using agile — and, in turn, creating solid workflow organization — business productivity is likely to increase.

 Metrics for measuring agile productivity